 If no representative has been elected in a workplace of ten employees, the employer must provide the employees with information on their right to elect one.
 In addition, a list of the workplace’s employees and the facilities for election must be provided.

-The tasks of the occupational safety representative and the deputy safety representative include:
+The tasks of the representative and the deputy safety representative include:

 - familiarizing themselves, on their own initiative, with the issues affecting the safety and health of the workers in the work environment and the state of the work community by regularly observing them